rtous/pti-ruben/REST_API/README.md

 3. Extensions: Optionally complete one of the suggested extensions.
 4. Write a .pdf report describing the steps taken to complete the assignment, including screenshots of the application output.

+*NOTE: The tutorial was tested with Node.js 14.10.1 and Express 4.17.*

 ## 1 Making a Web API with Node.js, a quick tutorial

 ### 1.1 Setup